Your preschool homeschool schedule should be fun and easy for you and your preschooler.

 It automatically lessens the pressure of having an entire curriculum package to complete.

-The most recent workbook I’ve purchased was Jumbo Book of Pre-K Fun Workbook for ages 3-4.
+The most recent workbook I’ve purchased was the Jumbo Book of Pre-K Fun Workbook for ages 3-4.

 Another great preschool resource that focuses on cutting and pasting is Big Skills for Little Hands Cut and Paste.